By Tom Telford

 From the Help Desk

-If you have a question that is not or cannot be adequately addressed at our regular Help Desk meeting, you may email questions to one of our Officers (contact info is on the Officers page of our Website), or write it down and bring it to the Help Desk at our regular meeting.
+If you have a question that is not or cannot be adequately addressed at our regular Help Desk meeting, you may email questions to the President (contact info is on the Officers page of our Website), or write it down and bring it to the Help Desk at our regular meeting.

 The Twin Lakes Computer Users Group [TLCUG] is in no way responsible or liable for any damages resulting from articles, opinions, statements, advertising representations, warranties expressed or implied in this publication, nor do we endorse or recommend any products or services mentioned.